 Benson Hall - Built in 1972, Benson Hall was the second residence hall designed for co-ed living.
 Dedicated on March 30, 1973, it boasts nine floors that offer predominantly double rooms and some single rooms arranged along two U-shaped corridors.
 Benson Hall also has three apartments.
-Approximately 32 students live in each corridor, making a building-wide occupancy of 235 residents.
-Community bathrooms are located in each corridor.
+Approximately 30 students live on each floor, making a building-wide occupancy of 244 students.
+Community bathrooms are located on each floor.
 Public areas include a large lobby, a TV, and a study lounge.

 Clerc Hall - Built in 1971, Clerc Hall was the first co-ed building to boast suites.
-Eight floors high, it has 39 suites and four apartments.
+Eight floors high, it has 46 suites and four apartments.
 Each suite houses four students and contains two double rooms, a combined living and study room, and a bathroom.
 There are study and TV lounges on some floors.
-Clerc Hall houses a total of 177 residents.
+Clerc Hall houses a total of 171 students.

 Carlin Hall - Built in 1979, this is the largest residence hall on campus.
-Carlin Hall is an eight-floor structure of single rooms, multiple-person suites, and four apartments.
+Carlin Hall is an eight-floor structure with a total of 80 suites with a variation of single rooms and multiple-person suites and seven apartments.
 A unique feature is that on odd-numbered floors there is a lounge with TVs and study tables with even numbered floors having a balcony, which looks down upon the lounge.
-Carlin houses a total of 256 residents.
+Carlin houses a total of 238 students.

 Ballard West - Built in 1965, this residence hall was designated for men, whereas Ballard North (a twin to Ballard West) was designated for women.
 Currently, Ballard West serves as a co-ed residence hall.
-It has four floors, with a central atrium and an open stairwell, consisting of double occupancy rooms and four apartments.
-Ballard West houses a total of 178 residents.
+It has four floors, with a central atrium and an open stairwell, consisting of single and double occupancy rooms and four apartments.
+Ballard West houses a total of 125 students.

 All residence halls are staffed by the following:

-Coordinator of Residence Education (CRE) - professional staff that have the ultimate administrative responsibility for residence hall management, resident discipline, budget management, hall programming, and paraprofessional program coordination.
+Coordinator of Residence Education (CRE) – full-time professional staff who have the ultimate administrative responsibility for residence hall management, student budget management, hall programming, and paraprofessional program coordination.

 Staff Residential Assistant (SRA) – full-time staff whose primary responsibilities involve monitoring entry into the residence hall and performing other office functions.
 SRAs work closely with fellow Residence Life staff members and the Department of Public Safety in maintaining the security of residence halls.

-Graduate Assistant (GA) - GAs are paraprofessional staff who report to the CRE.
+Graduate Assistant (GA) – paraprofessional staff who report to the CRE.
 GAs assists the CRE in the management of the residence halls, hall programming, and supervision of Resident Assistants.

-Peer Advisor (PA) - PAs are paraprofessional staff who works closely with Counseling and Psychological Services to provide counseling and support services to students in the freshmen and upperclass residence halls.
+Senior Peer Advisor (SrPA)/Peer Advisor (PA) – paraprofessional staff who works closely with Counseling and Psychological Services to provide counseling and support services to students in the freshmen and upperclassmen residence halls.